-Total coordination was developed by the entity Proyectos Forestales and was supported by a team of forestry, administrative, social and experts.
+Total coordination was developed by the entity Proyectos Forestales and was supported by a team of forestry and administrative and social experts.

-The project activity applies the monitoring system as prescribed in the approved methodology AR-AM0004/Version 04, which is consistent with methodology AR-ACM003 V02.0 that replaces the previous one.
+The project activity applies the monitoring system as prescribed in the approved methodology AR-ACM003 V02.0.

-Figure 12.
+Figure 13.
 Monitoring structure for A/R project.
 The structure is continuously adjusted to improve the quality and control information.